teresa-m/training-material/topics/fair/tutorials/inveniordm-integration/tutorial.md

 > <details-title>Do you want to add a different repository to Galaxy?</details-title>
 >
-> There are a number of additional repository types that you can connect to Galaxy and use to importing and exporting data.
+> There are a number of additional repository types that you can connect to Galaxy and use to import and export data.
 >
 > {% snippet faqs/galaxy/manage_your_repositories.md %}
 >